shoeys-for-newey/SCI-Toolhead-v1/README.md

-# SCI-Toolhead
+# Scope Creep, Inc.

-"Scope Creep, Inc."

 All heat set inserts are M3 x 4.5mm OD x 5mm L

 Standard carriage plate works for everything

+"Miro K Face" carriage plate can be used without K face on any extruder, but only fits the Miro's K face

 # Compatible Hotends
 SV08 Stock